agateau/blog/2016/gwenview-importer-is-back/index.md

+pub_date: 2016-11-24 07:50:27 +01:00
-public: false
+public: true
 tags: [Gwenview, KDE, KF5]
 title: Gwenview Importer is back
 summary: |
     Ported Gwenview Importer to KDE Frameworks 5.

 I spent some time over the last weeks to port Gwenview Importer to KDE Frameworks 5, as I was getting frustrated with importing pictures by hand.

-It missed the KDE Applications 16.12 release but will be in the next one.
+It's a straight port: no new features.

+Here is a screenshot after I filled my SD Card with random pictures of my daughter and cat for the purpose of illustrating this blog post :)

 ![Gwenview Importer](gwenview-importer.png)

+I missed the KDE Applications 16.12 deadline, but the code is in Gwenview master now, so Gwenview Importer should be in the next KDE Applications release.